Looking for something?

 Thank you to Nana for the makings of a lovely and cosy new dress.

-As you know this was once one of The Husband’s shirts, so looks super cute with the button placket up the front.
+This was once one of The Husband’s shirts, so looks super cute with the button placket up the front.

 I also changed up the sleeve a little.
 The pattern calls for elastic or to use the cuff from a long sleeved shirt.
 I decided to play with the existing turn up and stitch a little inverted pleat into each sleeve.